Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_test_for_the_new_strategy.rst

         outcomes = [(C, C), (C, D), (D, C), (C, D)] self.versus_test(axelrod.Alternator(), expected_outcomes=outcomes,
                          match_attributes={"length": -1})

-   Note here that instead of passing a sequence of actions as an opponent we are passing an actual player from the axelrod library.

 As an example, the tests for Tit-For-Tat are as follows::